collamaf/SimDaVinci/README_DaVinci.md

 - A new leaf called "AnnihilationTime" has been added to B1 vector.
 This gives you the time elapsed since the positron's creation and his annihilation.
 - Now we can count the number of hits in the SiPM thanks to the new leaf "EabsSiPM" in B1 Vector.

+2018.11.23 by MorettiR
+- Added new configuration GaSet3; in this one the GaContainer is obtained by PVC and not printed by 3D printer.
+- File name modified to take into account GaSet3 configuration.
+- New stepping action condition in source's branch (to be cheked).
+Take a look to line 144 an line 76 in stepping action to see changes.

 ## TO DO's